pimvanpelt/apc7920/README.md

 The interposer has a few commponents.
 Firstly, there's a DC/DC buck converter which takes 24V from PSU1 and switches it down to 5V.
 Then, there's a LDO that takes the 5V and regulates it down to 3.3V.
-Lastly, there's an ADC chip that measures the current on Phase A,B,C and the voltage out of PSU1 and PSU2.
+Lastly, there's an ADC chip that measures the current on Phase A,B,C and the voltage out of PSU1 and PSU2 by using voltage divers (the ADC runs at 3.3V so at least a 7:1 divider is necessary to measure the 24V coming out of the PSUs).
 The 24V rail from PSU2 is looped through to the relay board.
+It exposes its 3.3V rail to the relay board as well, to power the GPIO expander and a few other components there.

-It exposes the ADC chip on the SPI header (taking `CS`, `CLK`, `DI` and `DO`) and it exposes the GPIO expander on the relay board on the I2C header (showing `SDA`, `SDL`).
+It exposes its ADC chip on the SPI header (taking `CS`, `CLK`, `DI` and `DO`) and it exposes the GPIO expander from the relay board on the I2C header (showing `SDA`, `SDL`).
 It offers the 5V and 3.3V rails on the PWR header.
 This is enough to connect any other microcontroller that speaks I2C and SPI instead of the microcontroller that comes with the AP7920 itself.
 The interposer assumes only one PCF8574 chip, so it ties all three address pins `ADDR0`, `ADDR1` and `ADDR2` to `GND`.

 The interposer also ties `GND` together from both PSUs, as the original microcontroller also does that.
 It has a solder pad (J4) that allows the